"Caring for someone with dementia is a 24-hour a day job" say the Alzheimer Society of Ontario and the Ontario Dementia Network

 According to Ontario home care assessments, most people with dementia have at least one person providing unpaid care.
 Primary caregivers are most often spouses (31%) or adult children and in-laws (54%).
 In Ontario today, families and friends spend 100 million unpaid hours caring for people with dementia and by 2020 will be offering 144 million hours.

-What are the issues relating to dementia that can arise outside of
+What are the issues relating to dementia that can arise outside of business hours?

 People with dementia may have problems sleeping or will see increases in behavioural issues that begin at dusk and last into the night (known as sundowning).
 Research shows that as many as 66% of people with Alzheimer's disease or other dementias will experience confusion, anxiety, aggression, agitation or restlessness.

-What training is being provided to Telehealth Ontario responders to
+What training is being provided to Telehealth Ontario responders to provide dementia support?

 The Telehealth Ontario responders are registered nurses who have access to an extensive database to complement their medical expertise, from which they can suggest appropriate community services and supports depending upon the caller's needs.
 With the help of the Alzheimer Society of Ontario and the Ontario Dementia Network, further training will be available to better comprehend key dementia concerns and be able to deliver emotional support to reduce caregiver stress.
 Training will specifically include the areas of: